knative/docs/docs/eventing/brokers/broker-types/mt-channel-based-broker/README.md

   As the MTChannelBasedBroker is based on Channels, you need to install a Channel implementation.
 Check out the [available Channels](../../../channels/channels-crds.md) for a (non-exhaustive) list of the available Channels for Knative Eventing.

-  You can install e.g. the in-memory channel via:
+  You can install for example the InMemory Channel by running the following command:

   ```bash
   kubectl apply -f {{ artifact(repo="eventing",file="in-memory-channel.yaml")}}